skypilot-org/skypilot/docs/source/cloud-setup/cloud-auth.rst

 <https://cloud.google.com/iam/docs/service-account-overview>`__ are supported.

 .. tip::
-    A long-lived service account on your local machine can avoid the periodic ``google.auth.exceptions.RefreshError: Reauthentication is needed.
+    A service account on your local machine can avoid the periodic ``google.auth.exceptions.RefreshError: Reauthentication is needed.
 Please
     run `gcloud auth application-default login` to reauthenticate.`` error.
+A service account is long-lived as it does not have an expiry time.

 Set up a service account as follows: